Handsomejack331/Hello-word/README.md

 # Hello-word
-This is my first repostitory
+This is my first repostitory, this is great.
 I am looking forward to learning more.